baaastijn/dbt-postgresql-metabase-workshop/mkdocs/docs/part6metabase.md

 ![Metabase - add PostgreSQL 1](img/metabase1.png)
 ![Metabase - add PostgreSQL 2](img/metabase2.png)

-If your connector is correctly configured, you should be able to browse you data through the left menu.
+If your connector is correctly configured, you should be able to browse your data through the left menu.

 Metabase provides a sample database, and one that we called `Workshop`.